Advanced Seminar Logistics & SCM

 Each course participant has the opportunity to select a dataset/research topic of his or her choice and interest, and then researches relevant literature on this topic in order to write a 15-20 pages seminar paper (that describes the problem and solution approaches).

 In the kick-off meeting, we will outline the objectives of the seminar as well as expectations and deadlines.
 We also highlight what constitutes a good seminar paper, provide writing tips, and present possible topics (including introductory literature).
-The remaining sessions of the first two weeks will be tutorials for Python/Scikit-learn and other tools.

 Each participant will be mentored and individually coached by an advisor of the ››› team.

-The seminar paper is to be submitted and presented in July 2022.
+The seminar paper is to be submitted and presented in July 2023.

 Each participant will be assigned as a discussant to another presentation.